Wing Commander IV: The Price of Freedom: Plot

 The war between the alien Kilrathi Empire and the Terran Confederation has been over for several years.
 Confed is attempting to stabilize its economy and social structure.
 The Kilrathi survivors, now led by Melek nar Kiranka, retainer to the late Prince Thrakhath, are having greater problems than they had during the war, since their racial and societal makeup revolves around hunting and killing.
 Tension between the Confederation and the Union of Border Worlds has deepened, most recently with an attack on an unarmed medical transport.
 This transport is destroyed by a wing of mysterious fighters equipped with a new anti-ship weapon that incinerates the target's contents, leaving only a burning shell behind.

 James 'Paladin' Taggart, a senior governor of the Assembly, declares that the Assembly must cast a vote on whether or not to declare war on the Border Worlds, with Admiral Geoffrey Tolwyn assigned to a fact-finding mission which will essentially decide the issue.
 Colonel Christopher 'Maverick' Blair, retired, is trying to make out a living on a desert world as a farmer, when he is recalled to active military service by Tolwyn.
 Within five minutes of Blair taking the cockpit, the station he's heading to is attacked by an Avenger-class fighter claiming Border Worlds allegiance.
-Border World claims that similar strikes that have occurred on their ships are ignored.
+Border Worlds claims that similar strikes that have occurred on their ships are ignored.
 Tolwyn assigns Blair to the TCS Lexington with the task of unraveling these tensions and getting to the bottom of the story.
 Blair is reunited with Lexington's new Captain William Eisen, Major Todd 'Maniac' Marshall, and Lieutenant Winston 'Vagabond' Chang.
-Blair also meets Lieutenant Troy 'Catscratch' Carter, a Kilrath-o-phobe who joined the military a couple of years too late.
+Blair also meets Lieutenant Troy 'Catscratch' Carter, a Kilrathiphobe who joined the military a couple of years too late.

 Blair can find no concrete evidence, and no one can positively identify the harassing ships.
 Tolwyn transfers a new officer to the Lex, Captain Hugh Paulsen, who replaces Eisen in command.
 After flying sorties under Paulsen's command, Blair either heads to the officer's lounge with Maniac or ventures down to the flight deck without proper authorization.
 If Blair heads to the lounge, Maniac abruptly leaves him at the lounge bar remembering "something he has to do."
 If Blair sneaks onto the flight deck, he witnesses Seether arriving in a shuttle and meeting Paulsen.
 Soon after, Paulsen calls Blair and Chang in for a surprise mission briefing: Eisen has defected to the Border Worlds and is fleeing in a shuttle, with Maniac piloting.
 Once in space, Vagabond announces that he is going to follow Eisen over.
 If Blair does not defect, he returns to the Lexington to meet a new cadre of pilots brought in by Paulsen.
 Blair flies with them for several missions before being confronted with a Border Worlds attack, led by Maniac, who gives Blair another chance to come over.